 After Hours Moves

-Between the hours of 7 PM and 6 AM we charge overtime rates.
+When moving between the hours of 7 PM and 6 AM we charge overtime rates.
 Any work that is done during those hours is subject to a $10/hour/mover charge.
 For instance, if your job is scheduled to start at 5 PM and has two movers assigned to it you would be charged $120/hour from 5 PM to 7 PM and $140/hour for any time after 7 PM that the movers work.
 The availability of after hours service is subject to both availability and safety.

-On August 1st, our rates go up, below is a chart outlining our charges per worker per hour.
+On August 1st, our moving rates go up, below is a chart outlining our charges per worker per hour.

 August 1st - 21st